carina-io/carina/docs/design/design-diskGroup.md

   * If multile disks with same size is selected, then randomly choose one.

-  If a disk is selected from above procedure, then carina create a partition as the PV's realy data backend.
+  If a disk is selected from above procedure, then carina create a partition as the PV's really data backend.
 Else, the PV binding will failed.

   User can specify an annotation in the PVC to claim a physical disk with exclusive usage.
 If this annotation is been set and its value is true,